“LORD, IF MY BROTHER SINS AGAINST ME, HOW OFTEN MUST I FORGIVE HIM?” MT 18:21-35

 unless each of you forgives your brother from your heart.”
 MT 18:21-35

-Most importantly, we must ask Mary to intercede for us and protect us from evil.
+Most importantly, Mary is waiting for us to ask her to intercede for us and protect us from evil.
 We can ask her to wrap us in her mantle every day all day.
 We can ask St. Joseph to wrap us in his cloak and protect us, too.
 I am still going back to confession for some of the same sins I have had since I was younger.
 Other sins, with God’s grace in the Eucharist and Reconciliation, I have overcome.
 Forgiveness is hard.
 God’s mercy is generous and can never be outmatched.

 In today’s Gospel, Jesus teaches us if we want this mercy, we too must forgive.
 Ouch!
 My pride usually wins when it comes to forgiving or asking for forgiveness.
 Our homes, schools, and communities would be much better if we forgave more.
 Forgiveness is hard and we usually need to forgive those closest to us.
 Fr.
 Jacques Philippe teaches that we are chained to the person we need to forgive or ask for forgiveness from.
 The hardest things in life often have the greatest rewards.
 Today, Jesus reminds us forgiveness is essential to enter the Kingdom of Heaven.